 NGM is an ambitious undertaking, and we fully expect our company to become a force in the development and commercialization of pharmaceutical therapies.
 To this end, we are assembling a team of uniquely qualified individuals with extraordinary knowledge, skills and drive.
 Your leadership of the development area will be a critical part of our success and we look forward to you joining our team.

 Sincerely,

 /s/ David J. Woodhouse

 David J. Woodhouse, Ph.D.

 Chief Executive Officer

-Understood and Accepted

-/s/ Hsiao D. Lieu 1/22/2019

-Hsiao D. Lieu, M.D.
-Date
+Exhibit A - Employee Proprietary Information and I Inventions Agreement Understood and Accepted /s/ Hsiao D. Lieu Hsiao D. Lieu, M.D.
+2/2019 re